Tayyba-Zulfiqar/TODO-APP/README.md

 <h1 align="center">🧸✨ Full Stack TODO App 🌼</h1>

-Heyy! 🌸 This is a fully functional and responsive **TODO App** built with a modern full-stack tech combo 🦋💻
-It allows users to manage their daily tasks with **CRUD functionalities** and **secure authentication** 🔐🧁
+Heyy! 🌸 This is a fully functional and responsive **TODO App** built with a modern full-stack tech combo.
+It allows users to manage their daily tasks with **CRUD functionalities** and **secure authentication** .
 Perfect for productivity and learning full-stack development with real-world structure! 🎯🌷